 Covering more than 180 square kilometres, Milan is a massive city divided into nine administrative zones which are further divided into diverse neighbourhoods and boroughs.
 There are plenty of things to do in Milan so you’ll want to stay somewhere close to public transport or pretty central.

 Each neighbourhood of Milan offers visitors something different and unique.
 We recommend that every visit to Milan include at least three neighbourhoods, depending on the purpose of your visit.

 To help you better plan your time in Milan, we’ve broken down the top five areas in Milan by interest.

-Milan’s most renowned neighbourhood is Centro Storico.
+Milan’s most renowned neighbourhood is Centro Storico (or historic centre).
 Here you will find the city’s most famous and popular tourist attractions.
 This is the best area to stay in Milan if you’re visiting for the first time.
-It’s also the most convenient area for public transport as you can get from central station to Milan Malpensa airport.
+It’s also the most convenient area for public transport as you can get from the central station to Milan Malpensa airport.